Table of Contents

 6. Test and Refine

 Test the wireframes to check if they’re easy to use.
-For interactive wireframes, simulate user actions like clicking buttons.
+For interactive wireframes, simulate user actions, such as clicking buttons.

 - Tasks: Conduct usability tests or review the wireframe for clarity and flow.